CRAWlab/RoboBoat-2021/docs/UAV.md

 ## 2021 UL Lafayette Ragin' Cajuns UAV

-- Here we will talk about this being our teams senior project and how it relates towards how it will imorve our efficiency in the competition.
+- Here we will talk about this being our teams senior project and how it relates towards how it will improve our efficiency in the competition.
     - Should we have scrolling pictures of it in CAD form and then in real life?
 This would show off how close our real model is to our CAD model
-    - This is where we can talk about the story of this desin and what problems we had to overcome as a team to get our desired end product
+    - This is where we can talk about the story of this design and what problems we had to overcome as a team to get our desired end product
       - Troubles:
         - COVID
         - Designs that failed when printed